Blackberry Thyme Spritzer

 - Green kitchen tip: don't let the fruit puree go to waste!
 Freeze the fruit to use in smoothies or keep on hand to add to oatmeal or pancakes for an added fruit and herb kick to your morning meal.

 Love this simple blackberry-infused sparkling water recipe?
-Check out our other easy cocktail and mocktail recipes, like this Strawberry Mint Spritzer or this Strawberry Saffron Bellini.
+Check out our other easy cocktail and mocktail recipes, like this Strawberry Mint Spritzer or this Apple Cider Spritzer.
 Or, make your own spritzer and let us know your fruit and herb flavor combinations!

 Did you make this Blackberry Thyme Spritzer?
 Leave a comment below and rate the recipe to let us know how it turned out.
 Save this fruit-infused water recipe for later by pinning to your favorite summer Pinterest board and make sure to tag me on Fork in the Road’s Instagram to show me your blackberry spritzer creations!